...

 What is Glossophobia?

 What is the meaning of glossophobia?
-Formally, the term meaning the fear of public speaking is called “glossophobia” and is commonly found with people who have social anxiety.
+Formally, the term meaning the fear of public speaking is called “glossophobia” and is commonly found in people who have social anxiety.
 Some common symptoms include sweating, accelerated heart rate, trembling, shaking, dizziness, and nausea.
 In addition, many say that it is similar to “stage fright” or our flight or fight response.
 According to Colin Clifford, a psychologist at the University of Sydney’s Vision Center, a “direct gaze can signal dominance or a threat”.
 This is because the human species has evolved to be hyper-sensitive to gaze to survive.

 Fear of Public Speaking Statistics

-Colored infographic about 48 fear of public speaking statistics in 2020.
+fear of public speaking statistics

 Download the PDF version here: https://cdn.oraiapp.com/fear-public-speaking-statistics-2020.pdf